Orlando Aloysius Battista

 Orlando Aloysius Battista (June 20, 1917 – October 3, 1995) was a Canadian-American chemist and author.
 He was known in particular for his inventions and patents.

 Biography

 Battista was born in Cornwall, Ontario, Canada, as the seventh of eight children.
 His father was a long-time Canadian government employee.
 As a child, he was an altar boy and earned money via shoveling snow and a newspaper route.
 He began writing at the age of twelve, after saving enough money to buy a typewriter.
 Battista graduated from McGill University with a degree in chemistry.

 Battista published scientific papers and books to bring chemistry to laypeople throughout his career.

+Research studies related to microcrystalline cellulose and nanocellulose began in the 1950s thanks to Battista's work.
+Battista whilst at the Textile Research Institute, Princeton (USA), obtained microcrystalline cellulose by controlled hydrolysis of cellulose fibers and subsequent sonification treatment.
+With this, he opened the door for commercialization of microcrystalline cellulose.

 A devout Catholic, he did not shy away from advertising his religious beliefs as well as his scientific ones.

 Quotes

-“An error doesn't become a mistake until you refuse to correct it.”
+"An error doesn't become a mistake until you refuse to correct it."

-“The best inheritance a parent can give his children is a few minutes of his time each day.”
+"The best inheritance a parent can give his children is a few minutes of his time each day."